-50 1 Introduction
+1 Introduction 52

-one of the goals of the Grid Checkpointing and Recovery Working Group (GridCPR WG) is to, define a user-level API and associated layer of services that will permit checkpointed jobs to be recovered and continued on the same or on remote Grid resources.
-[22]
+One of the goals of the Grid Checkpointing and Recovery Working Group (GridCPR WG) is to, 53

-In order to understand the requirements that these API and services must meet, it is necessary to understand the situations in which they will be used.
+In order to understand the requirements that these API and services must meet, it is necessary to understand the 56 situations in which they will be used.
+57

-The purpose of this document is to enumerate usage scenarios that the GridCPR WG have decided must be addressed by its specifications.
-These scenarios will be used to derive a set of requirements for the GridCPR API and services.
+The purpose of this document is to enumerate usage scenarios that the GridCPR WG have decided must be ad-58 dressed by its specifications.
+These scenarios will be used to derive a set of requirements for the GridCPR API and 59 services.
+60